apache/gravitino/rfc/rfc-2/Entity-key-encoding-for-kv-store.md

   This software is licensed under the Apache License version 2.
 -->

-# RFC-1: Enity Key Encoding design for KV store
+# RFC-1: Entity Key Encoding design for KV store

 | Revision | Owner |  Date |
 | :------- |-------| ------|